cuitlazotlac/starter-kits/README.md

 ------

-> granache is needed for dapp development on local blockchain, its capable of viewing txns informations, create workspace folder, deploy smart contracts and tracking its interface.
+> Ganache is needed for DApp development on local blockchain, its capable of viewing txns informations, create workspace folder, deploy smart contracts and tracking its interface.

-#### Install truffle
+### Install Truffle

 ```javascripts
 npm install -g truffle
 ```

-> truflle is used for develop, test, and deploy smart contracts.
+> Truffle is used for develop, test, and deploy smart contracts.
 >
 > More tutorials about truffle: https://learnblockchain.cn/docs/truffle/

-\0.
-Environment Setup

 # Create your DAPP using Starter Kits Template